RobHayward/R-Course/docs/index.md

 Advantages of using R
 ------------------------------------------------------------
-The main advantages of using an open-source statistical programming langue like R are:
+The main advantages of using an open-source statistical programming language like R are:
 * It can be used by anyone for no cost.
-Your model will not depend on the next institution having the same software licence
+* Your model will not depend on the next institution having the same software licence (do firms use Eviews?)
 * Programming langue will encourage *reproducible research*

 Reproducible Research
 --------------------------------------------------------------
-Reproducible Research means that results can be easily replicated.
+Reproducible Research is good practice and it means that results can be easily replicated.
 This means
 * Mistakes are less likely to happen thaj would be the case with *copy and paste*
 * Mistakes can be more swiftly identified
 * Changes to data or research methods are easier to make
+* This is increasingly important for compliance in financial institutions

 Additional Information
 ---------------------------------------------------------